Medical School Engagement Program

 Together, we can meet this challenge.

-Our Medical School Engagement Program (MSEP) provides a way for leaders like you to encourage medical student interest in endocrinology and recognize your best and brightest learners with opportunities to engage with leaders in our field.
+Our Medical School Engagement Program (MSEP) provides a way for leaders like you to encourage medical student interest in endocrinology and offers opportunities for your talented learners to engage with leaders in our field.
 Our goal is to provide you with the resources and opportunities to show your students the clinical and intellectual vibrancy of endocrinology and put some of them on the path to becoming colleagues.

 Here's how we can help.

-In the program’s first year (2024), the Endocrine Society will provide five medical schools with support for endocrinology-focused initiatives to:
+In the program’s first year (2024), the Endocrine Society provided ten medical schools with support for endocrinology-focused initiatives.
+In 2025, we will support institutions with:

-• Establish Endocrinology Interest Groups for medical students: Providing funding to support faculty-led sessions highlighting the best of endocrine practice and research.
+• Establishing Endocrinology Interest Groups for medical students: Providing funding to support faculty-led sessions highlighting the best of endocrine practice and research.

-• Fund two Excellence in Endocrinology awards at each institution, for a pre-clinical and a more senior medical student.
+• Funding two Excellence in Endocrinology awards at each institution, for a pre-clinical and a more senior medical student.

-• Support attendance at ENDO for each award winner, where they will participate in Endocrine Mentor Day and meet with Society leaders.
+• Supporting attendance at ENDO for each student award winner, where they will participate in Endocrine Mentor Day and meet with Society leaders.

 As a division chief, program director, or educational leader, MSEP will offer your students and faculty a variety of benefits to: